WMD-group/PyTASER/README.md

 Future topics we plan to build on:

+* Implementing optical transition probabilities
+* Incorporating finite-temperature effects (particularly for indirect bandgaps)
+* Description of more complex optical processes (e.g. stimulated emission)
 * Direct treatment of pump-probe time delay
 * Incorporating spin-flip processes for spin-polarised systems
-* Incorporating finite-temperature effects (particularly indirect bandgaps & phonons, and defects)
-* Incorporating more complex optical processes (e.g. stimulated emission)
-* Cleaning regions further away from the bandgap
-* Implementing optical transition probabilities
+* Description of defective crystals

 # Acknowledgements

-Developed by Savyasanchi Aggarwal, Alex Ganose and Liam Harnett-Caulfield.
-Aron Walsh helped to design the project.
-Thanks to group members at Imperial College and Yonsei University for all the interesting discussions and improvements!
+The project was the focus of a [UROP](https://www.imperial.ac.uk/urop/) by @savya10, supervised by @utf and @aronwalsh, with on-going developments and testing from @youngwonwoo.